Dev-suite/Algo-Agent/README.md

-# Chain Agent - Decentralized AI Agent Launchpad
+# Algo Agent - Decentralized AI Agent Launchpad

 Create, tokenize, and deploy AI agents on the Algorand blockchain.
 Build social influencers, AI companions, and game masters with our no-code platform.